jkaniaros/jetstream/readme.md

 ```

 ### PHPMyAdmin as web view for MariaDB
-In order to able to view the stored data, PHPMyAdmin is available on port `8090`.
+In order to able to view the stored data, PHPMyAdmin is available on port [`8090`](http://localhost:8090).

 ### Grafana for monitoring
 Grafana is used to create dashboards.
 A custom dashboard is selected by default, which can display various data.
-Grafana can be accessed via localhost:3000.
-Here you have to enter “jetstream” as username and password to log in.
-The default dashboard “Jetstream” can now be selected under Dashboards on the left-hand side.
+Grafana can be accessed on port [`3000`](http://localhost:3000).
+Here you have to enter `jetstream` as username and password to log in.
+The default dashboard `Jetstream` can now be selected under Dashboards on the left-hand side.

 ![Grafana Dashboards](img/grafana_dashboards.png)

 The following data are displayed here:

-- **Count of stations:** Shows the count of all stations
+- **Count of stations:** Shows the amount of all stations saved in the database
 - **Count of entries per hour:** Shows the count of wind data entries per hour for all stations
 - **Last wind speed per station:** Displays a GeoMap containing all stations.
 The stations are color-coded according to wind speed
-- **All stations with high wind speed today:** Shows all stations which have a wind speed over 10 for today
+- **All stations today with high wind speed as last data point:** Shows the last wind speed for all stations which have a wind speed over 10 as their last data point (but only if the last data point is today)

 ![Graphana Dasboard](img/grafana_dashboard.png)

-Of course, the data are changed live as soon as new data are available in the database (approximately every 30 minutes).
+Of course, the data are changed live as soon as new data are available in the database.
+This happens approximately every 30 minutes because of the update cycle of the DWD.

 ## Development